alexddhuang/alexddhuang.github.io/_posts/2019-08-13-start-blog.md

 remote_theme: alexddhuang/minima@alexddhuang
 ```

-Now, if the orginal repo of Minima updates, I can fetch all those changes and merge them into the `alexddhuang` branch by using Git:
+Now, if the original repo of Minima updates, I can fetch all those changes and merge them into the `alexddhuang` branch by using Git:

 ```bash
 $ git checkout alexddhuang